hashicorp/terraform-provider-aws/docs/contributing/retries-and-waiters.md

 - Certain network errors.
 A common exception to this is connection reset errors.
 - HTTP status codes 429 and 5xx.
-- Certain API error codes, which are common across various AWS services (e.g. `ThrottledException`).
+- Certain API error codes, which are common across various AWS services (e.g., `ThrottledException`).
 However, not all AWS services implement these error codes consistently.
 A common exception to this is certain expired credentials errors.

 By default, the Terraform AWS Provider sets the maximum number of AWS Go SDK retries based on the [`max_retries` provider configuration](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#max_retries).
 The provider configuration defaults to 25 and the exponential backoff roughly equates to one hour of retries.
 This very high default value was present before the Terraform AWS Provider codebase was split from Terraform CLI in version 0.10.